 *Windows Phone connection to Microsoft Dynamics CRM 2016 on-premises requires the new CRM for Windows app and Microsoft Dynamics CRM 2016 Service Pack 1 or later.

 You can run the CRM for Windows tablets app on devices that meet the following requirements.
 You can also run the CRM web app on a supported web browser on these devices.
 For more information about web browser support, see Web application requirements for Microsoft Dynamics CRM.

 Windows 8 or later

 1366 x 768 resolution (720p)

 For on-premises deployments, support requires a Microsoft Windows registry modification on the user’s Windows 8.1 device.
+Not required for the new Windows 10 app.
 For more information, see “Get your on-premises deployment ready for CRM for Windows 8.1 tablets” in What admins need to do.

 Additional screen sizes and resolutions are supported because Windows can use system scaling.

 You can run the CRM for iPad app on devices that meet the following requirements.

 Device: iPad third generation or later